StrataBytes/Mal.EDU/README.md

 - Use this as an educational tool to practice malware removal techniques. **Do not use for malicious intent!**

 > **Note:** This tool is meant for educational purposes in a controlled environment.
 Do not use it on unconsented systems.

+## Limitations

+- Somewhat easy to find if the user knows to look for it in startup or task scheduler.
+- Cannot recover from deletion.
+- Every once in a while, it can trip Windows Defender due to the nature of an EXE built in pyinstaller, causing WD to delete it instantly.
+  - To fix, build the raw script (with pyinstaller) on the exercise computer making it no longer a forign application.

+## Manual Building
+- Be sure python is installed and add to PATH is selected during setup.
+  - Download required libraries: Open CMD prompt as admin, run the following commands `pip install pyinstaller`, `pip install pygame`, `pip install keyboard` (if needed).
+- Download the python script PLUS the image and put it in a folder.
+- In CMD prompt, navigate to the folder.
+- Now, run the build command, `pyinstaller --onefile --add-data "img.jpg;." csrss.py`
+- Done!
+Now go back up to the steps section.

+> **Note:** You can also change the image before running the build command.

 ## Future Plans